Set up MySQL master-slave replication

 # service iptables save

-- We are now ready to make the relevant configuration changes to enable replication.
+Complete the following section to make relevant configuration changes to enable replication.

 # mysql -u root -p mysql> grant replication slave on *.* TO [replication_username]@’[private IP of db02]’ identified by '[some password]'; mysql> flush privileges; mysql> quit